Djacon/obsidian-ml-notes/ML & DL/Machine Learning/Supervised learning/Linear models/Classification/Logistic Regression.md

-**Logistic Regression** is a statistical [[Linear Classifier]] used to predict the probability of an event occurring by comparing it to a logistic curve.
-This regression gives the answer as the probability of a binary event (1 or 0)
+**Logistic Regression** is a statistical [[linear classifier]] used to predict the probability of an event occurring by comparing it to a logistic curve.
+This regression gives the answer as the probability of a binary event (1 or 0) / [source](https://github.com/Djacon/skmini/blob/main/skmini/linear_model/_classification.py#L13)

 #### Cost Function:
 $$